ehsansherkat/ConVec/README.md

 WikipediaParser folder contains the code to extract and prepare the Wikipedia dump.

-Please find in the following, link to pre-traind Concept, Word and Entitie vectors (as a result of this project):
+Please find in the following, link the pre-traind Concept, Word and Entitie vectors (as a result of this project):
 - The Wikipedia ID to Title map file (This file maps the Wikipedia ID of a page to its title): https://web.cs.dal.ca/~sherkat/Files/ID_title_map.zip (210MB)

 - Traind Concepts, Entities and Words: Concepts and entities are presented by their Wikipedia ID.